lukasturcani/stk/docs/source/construction_overview.rst

 Building blocks in :mod:`stk` are molecules, or molecular fragments, which are placed on the nodes of the :class:`.TopologyGraph`.
-After building blocks are placed the nodes, they are connected to each other through a :class:`.Reaction`. :mod:`stk` support multiple reactions and users can add their own.
+After building blocks are placed the nodes, they are connected to each other through a :mod:`~.reaction.reaction`. :mod:`stk` supports multiple reactions and users can define their own.
 Reactions can add or remove atoms and bonds between building blocks, which are connected by edges in the topology graph.

-When it comes to reactions, an important question, which must be addressed, is, which atoms of a :class:`.BuildingBlock` are modified by a :class:`.Reaction`?
-In :mod:`stk`, the answer to this is a :class:`.FunctionalGroup`.
+When it comes to reactions, an important question, which must be addressed, is, which atoms of a :class:`.BuildingBlock` are modified by a :mod:`~.reaction.reaction`?
+In :mod:`stk`, the answer to this is a :mod:`~.functional_groups.functional_group`.
 When a user of :mod:`stk` creates a :class:`.BuildingBlock`, they also specify which functional groups are present in the :class:`.BuildingBlock`.
 This lets :mod:`stk` know which atoms the user intends to transform during construction.

-There are many different types of :class:`.FunctionalGroup` present in :mod:`stk`, for example, :class:`.Bromo`, :class:`.Alcohol` or :class:`.Aldehyde`.
-When a user creates a :class:`.BuildingBlock`, they can specify multiple functional groups at at time using a :class:`.FunctionalGroupFactory`.
-A :class:`.FunctionalGroupFactory` finds all the functional groups of a specific type, and adds them to the :class:`.BuildingBlock`.
+There are many different types of :class:`~.functional_groups.functional_group` present in :mod:`stk`, for example, :class:`.Bromo`, :class:`.Alcohol` or :class:`.Aldehyde`.
+When a user creates a :class:`.BuildingBlock`, they can specify multiple functional groups at at time using a :mod:`~.functional_group_factory`.
+A :mod:`~.functional_group_factory` finds all the functional groups of a specific type, and adds them to the :class:`.BuildingBlock`.
 For example, if we want to create a :class:`.BuildingBlock`, and you want to react its bromo groups during construction, you can use a :class:`.BromoFactory`.